 Celebs make diva requests

 Unlike in the normal series, the Celebrity Big Brother housemates can demand special extras.

-They can vary from specific food to even private bedrooms and bathrooms - as Ann Widdecombe enjoyed in the most recent series.
+They can vary from specific food to even private bedrooms and bathrooms - as Ann Widdecombe enjoyed in January's recent series.

 “I’ve been told Katie Price got a blow-dry a few times a week, and Patsy Kensit got blow-dries and spray tans,” former housemate Nicola McLean blabbed previously.
 "Spencer Pratt got special cotton sheets, and insisted on him and Heidi being served food before the rest of us, so that no one else touched it."